When it comes to food freshness, it's a confusing food world out there in grocery land.

-What does a food label "sell by" date really mean?
-And how long is it good after that date?
-Why doesn't the butter have an expiration label?
+What does the "sell by" food label really mean?
+How long is it good after the "sell by" date?
+Why doesn't the butter have one?
 And do I really have to use by the "use by" date?

 After this date, the grocer is advised by the manufacturer to remove the item from the shelf.
 The item may still be eaten if it hasn't been around longer than the recommended storage time.

 Don't push it with this one.
 When this date has come and gone, so should the food inside the dated label.
 This is one you can take to the (food) bank.
 It's as firm as food dating gets.
 Choose the item with the date furthest in the future so it will last longer in your fridge.